Parmeggiani-Lab/elfin/README.md

 This repository hosts the v1 branch and data processing code for v2.

 Development is currently most active in elfin-ui.
+Implementation is based on the theories and assumptions stated [here](theories_and_assumptions.md).

 # What is elfin